Harry Potter and the Cursed Child: Act Two

 As Cedric's death was the result of him winning the Triwizard Tournament alongside Harry, the boys use the Time-Turner to travel back to the first tournament challenge.
 They disguise themselves as Durmstrang students to sabotage Cedric and prevent his victory.
 The plan fails, and the disguises cause Hermione to become suspicious of Viktor Krum, a Durmstrang student, and go to the Yule Ball with Ron instead.
 As a result, Ron never experiences the jealousy fundamental to his relationship with Hermione, and the two never marry.
 Ron instead falls in love with Padma Patil at the Ball, and Hermione becomes a frustrated professor at Hogwarts.
 Albus is now in Gryffindor.

 Meanwhile, Harry has nightmares about Voldemort.
 The centaur Bane tells Harry that a "dark cloud" is around Albus.
 Convinced that Scorpius is a threat to Albus, Harry tries to separate the boys at Hogwarts by attempting to force Headmistress Minerva McGonagall to keep tabs on Albus using the Marauder's Map.

-Albus and Scorpius' friendship is destroyed, but the two reconcile after Albus steals Harry's old Invisibility Cloak from Albus's older brother James Sirius.
+Albus and Scorpius's friendship is destroyed, but the two reconcile after Albus steals Harry's old Invisibility Cloak from Albus's older brother James.
 Harry relents after a conversation with Draco and Ginny.
 Meanwhile, Albus and Scorpius make another attempt to use the Time-Turner to save Cedric, this time by humiliating him during the Triwizard Tournament's second task.
 When Scorpius returns to the present day, Albus is not with him.
 Dolores Umbridge reveals that Harry is dead and Voldemort rules the wizarding world.